justcallmegoyo/CV/README.md

 #### Makers Academy (February 2019 - May 2019)

-- Dedicated to continuous and long-term learning
+- Dedicated to long-term learning
-- Fast and independent learner
+- Experienced primarily in Ruby
-- OOP, TDD, MVC
+- Committed to Test Driven Development (using Rspec in Ruby)
-- Agile/XP
+- Great feedback on Agile team-working skills
-- Ruby, Rails, JavaScript
+- Launched 'Acebook' on Ruby on Rails in team project
-- RSpec, Jasmine
+- Have used Jasmine to test in Javascript

 #### University of Manchester (September 2016 - July 2017)